projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 manually, or you can invoke a TUI-based menuconfig (powered by kconfiglib) by executing ``make menuconfig``.
-As an example, the following commands (assuming that you are at the top level of the acrn-hypervisor directory) generate a default configuration file for UEFI, allowing you to modify some configurations and build the hypervisor using the updated ``.config``:
+As an example, the following commands (assuming that you are at the top level of the acrn-hypervisor directory) generate a default configuration file, allowing you to modify some configurations and build the hypervisor using the updated ``.config``:

 .. code-block:: none